Antisemitism in Europe: Slovenia

 In 1954, the local Communist party destroyed the last standing synagogue in Slovenia – the synagogue of Murska Sobota, which had survived the two years of Nazi occupation between 1944 and 1945.
 Before the final destruction, the synagogue was robbed and burned by the members of the party.

 After returning from the concentration camps, many Jews realized they had been dispossessed by the new Communist government.
 Jewish people were automatically marked as an upper class, although the Nazis took most of the property.
 Jews who still owned houses or larger apartments were allowed to live in one room; the rest of their properties were owned by the Communist party.
 Some of the Jews who opposed this policy were told they were "welcome to leave at any time".
 Jews were also told it was better for them to leave if they wanted peace from OZNA.

 During the Yugoslav socialist period, Jews were allowed to leave to go to Israel.
 However, if they decided to go, all of their properties and any possessions were automatically taken by the Communist party with no possibility of return.
 After the dissolution of Yugoslavia, some properties were returned to them.
 Many Jews who had immigrated from Slovenia to Israel have said they are now too old and too tired to start the process of returning.

-In the 1990s and 2000s, antisemitism made a resurgence in Slovenia, mostly linked to anti-globalization and far-left movements.
-Since 1990, antisemitic discourse in Slovenia has been predominantly linked to the left of the political spectrum, while it has been mostly absent from right-wing rhetoric.
-The Slovenian National Party, which has been described by many as chauvinistic, has not been antisemitic.
-On the other hand, antisemitic remarks have been frequent among left-wing activists and commentators, as well as among the extra-parliamentary far-right groups.

 In January 2009, during the Gaza War, the exterior of the Maribor Synagogue was defaced with antisemitic graffiti, including Juden raus.
 Although the synagogue is protected by security cameras, the culprits were never found.
-The synagogue was again vandalised with threatening graffiti in January 2025.
+The synagogue was again vandalized with threatening graffiti in January 2025.